slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Fear is paralyzing.

-When you view everything through the lens of fear, you'll tend to stay in retreat mode.
+When you view everything through the lens of fear, you’ll tend to stay in retreat mode.
 Anger and excuses are fear clothed.
 All excuses are refutable.
 The best years of your life are the ones in which you decide your problems are your own - do not blame them on your family, the ecology, or the president.
 Living reality requires less energy than victim constiousness.
 Escaping reality sucks your energy.

 > *"Don’t give in to your fears.
 If you do, you won’t be able to talk to your heart."
 -- Paulo Coelho*